< Go to Sun Hats

 The Outdoor Research Sombriolet Sun Hat is a very comfortable hat with pretty good protection and great breathability.
-Its mesh ventilation is actually protected with UPF rated fabric so that you don't have to sacrifice your protection for breathability, which is unlike any other hat we tested.
+Its mesh ventilation is actually protected with UPF rated fabric so that you don't have to sacrifice protection for breathability, which is unlike any other hat we tested.
 It also does all this while being a highly stylish hat.
-A reason why you should get this hat instead of our Editors' Choice hat, the Sunday Afternoons Adventure Hat, is that it looks a lot better…way less dorky.
+A reason why you should get this hat instead of our Editors' Choice hat, the Sunday Afternoons Adventure Hat, is that it looks a lot better… way less dorky.
 This product provides strong value at its list price, but it is frequently found discounted at various online retailers, increasing its value.
 For its great performance at a low price, we awarded this product with our Best Buy award.

-RELATED REVIEW: The Best Sun Hat Review
+RELATED REVIEW: Out of the Shadows: The Best Sun Hats

 Our Analysis and Hands-on Test Results

 Check out the chart below to see where the OR Sombriolet (highlighted in blue) ranked amongst its brethren in the sun hat category.

 This hat has a UPF rating of 50+ and a brim sizing 3 inches in the front, 3 3/4 inches on the back, and sides giving you a good amount of protection throughout the day.
 It's not the biggest brim but it's also not the smallest.
 It also has covered mesh ventilation and is the only hat to protect you while letting you breathe.
 We felt comfortable wearing this hat with a little bit of sunscreen around the base of our neck and on our nose because we were protected on the other parts.
 However, if you require more protection we suggest getting a hat with a cape such as the Sunday Afternoons Adventure Hat or the Outdoor Research Sun Runner Cap.